Why Should You Own The Trade Desk?

 3. Omni-channel approach

 Plus, The Trade Desk is also an omnichannel platform so they do not solely operate in mobile or web browsing as do most ad-tech companies.
 TTD is getting into audio and TV which are both growing very quickly.
-Look back at the 3 growth drivers in the market analysis portion for the omnichannel growth rates.
-Mobile now makes up over a third of revenue and connected TV is just starting to take off.
+Look back at the three growth drivers in the market analysis portion for the omnichannel growth rates.
+Mobile now makes up over a third of revenue, and connected TV is just starting to take off.
 Maybe it isn’t a coincidence that David Wells, the CFO of Netflix sits in TTD’s board of directors?
 Most ad-tech companies do not have a comprehensive suite of advertising mediums.
 If an ad agency has the choice between having to use one company versus multiple, it seems like a no-brainer.
 The fewer places you have to put all of your data, the better.
 A comprehensive suite simplifies the whole process and allows ad agencies to plainly see the value TTD is giving them.
 If your programmatic channels are spread all over the place, it becomes discombobulating to analyze the results.

 “We believe offering clients capabilities across all media channels and devices enables advertisers to manage omnichannel campaigns and use data from each channel to inform decisions in other channels.
 We believe these capabilities will continue to further strengthen our relationships with our clients.
 We intend to continue to invest in innovation across all channels, including the integration of new inventory sources within digital radio, social, native and television.
 We believe that television and digital radio, in particular, present significant market opportunities.” -2017 annual report